Last updated on June 4th, 2022

 (check out our delicious cedar plank catfish recipe)

-Try moving the cedar plank from higher temperature parts of the grill to lower temperatures as the cooking process happens for a nice firm meat when it is finished.
+Try moving the cedar plank from higher temperature parts of the grill to lower temperatures ones as the cooking process happens for nice firm meat when it is finished.
 I like a charcoal grill personally because I can easily add a few cups of chips to give it a light smoke while grilling as well.

 A simple method that I really like for grilled trout is turning the trout into a pouch.
 This method works best for smaller trout that can cook rapidly.
-Just clean your trout as you would normally but do not fillet and lave the head attached.
+Just clean your trout as you would normally but do not fillet and leave the head attached.